DUNE/dune-justin/docs/justin-man-page.md

 REQUEST PROCESSING
-       Once  a  request  enters the running state, it is processed by justIN's finder agent.
+       Once  a  request  enters the running state, it is processed by justIN's Finder agent to find its input files.
 Usually this is just  done  once, but  it  can be repeated if the --refind-interval-hours option is given when creating the request.
 When the request is  processed,  the  finder uses  the requests's MQL expression to create a list of input files for the first stage.
 Work is only assigned to jobs when a matching file  is found and so these lists of files are essential.

        In  most  cases,  the MQL query is a MetaCat Query Language expression, which the Finder sends to the MetaCat service to get a list of matching